Koward/Improved_Models/README.md

 ## Installation :
 ### Standard 1.12.1 server
-1. Download the Standard version
+1. Download the Standard version.
-2. Rename in patch-X.MPQ (X have to be a number)
+2. Rename in patch-X.MPQ (X have to be a number).
-3. Place it in your Data folder
+3. Place it in your Data folder.

 ### Nostalrius 1.12.1 server
-1. **BACKUP YOUR PATCH-2.MPQ FILE OF YOUR WOW INSTALLATION**
+1. **BACKUP THE PATCH-2.MPQ FILE OF YOUR WOW INSTALLATION** Note : don't put your backup file in the Data folder, put it somewhere else or you'll be disconnected.
-2. **BACKUP YOUR PATCH-2.MPQ FILE OF YOUR WOW INSTALLATION**
+2. **I'M SERIOUS, BACKUP THE PATCH-2.MPQ FILE OF YOUR WOW INSTALLATION**
-3. Download the Nostalrius version
+3. Download the Nostalrius version.
 4. Make sure the file is named patch-2.MPQ.
 5. Place it in your Data folder.
 Override the existing patch-2.MPQ